sumikkowritescode/rendering_engine/README.md

 - Build the project with cmake and build the VS project
 - All needed libraries and DLLs are included in the project
 - The executable and DLLs will be under `./bin`
+  - In case of debugging, attach your IDE directly to the running binary

 ## Building on Linux
 - Install cmake, sdl2, glew, glm, assimp with your favourite package manager